unstoppable95/VehiclesFactoryXML/README.md

-# CarsFactory
+# Vehicles
-CarsFactory which produce some kinds of vehicles - recruitment task
+VehiclesFactory which produce some kinds of vehicles - recruitment task